venkat50/tutorials/ContainerAsFunction/README.md

 ![](images/userinput.png)
 >```sh
-> fn init --runtime docker --trigger http tr
+> fn init --runtime docker --trigger http
 >```

 The output will be